IndoNLP/nusa-crowd/POINTS.md

 > **Note**: if there is more than 1 Author for a dataset, main Author will be eligible for nominating 1 more Author to be granted the same contribution score.

 ### Datasheet Proposal not as the Dataset's Author(s)
 Proposing a datasheet of other people dataset is granted +1 pt.
-Contribution score will be granted after the original Author agrees to put the dataset in NusaCatalogue.

 ## Listing Private Dataset
 Each private dataset listed is granted +1 pt.